Phantom-Harsh/Reddit_Discussion_Analyzer/README.md

-# Reddit_Discussion_Analyzer
-Dive into the digital zeitgeist with 'Discussion Analyzer,' a tech-forward Streamlit app fusing Hugging Face's BERTweet model to dissect emotions in Reddit comments, presenting a visually stunning exploration of top news topics and prevailing sentiments.

 **Discussion Analyzer: Unveiling Digital Dialogues**

 Welcome to the Discussion Analyzer—a cutting-edge Streamlit web application that harnesses the power of Hugging Face's BERTweet model to decode emotions embedded in Reddit conversations.
 This tech-savvy tool seamlessly integrates top news topics related to your chosen city, providing a captivating visualization of prevailing sentiments.